Top 40+Commonly Asked AWS DynamoDB Interview Questions & Answers

 Strategies for optimizing DynamoDB performance and minimizing costs include:

-• She is choosing appropriate partition keys to distribute the workload evenly.
+• Users can choose appropriate partition keys to distribute the workload evenly.

 • Optimizing item sizes to reduce read and write costs.